 Volunteering on the trail is rewarding and fun.
 And, for those who are entered in the WS Run and are within driving distance of the WST, scheduled work projects are the perfect way to satisfy the Run’s volunteer service requirement!

-Trail is completely open to Red Star Ridge going east.
-The remainder may be under snow.
+Trail is completely open.
+There may be patches of snow at the highest elevations.
 Please be cautious there is still logging operations in the lower elevations.
 We have had a busy year with downed trees.
 Removal continues in Devil’s Basin.
 Please follow the instructions below for all downed trees.

 Please report downed trees, slides and washouts on the WST and provide photos, GPS information (See Below) and/or landmarks and WST ~mileage to: firstname.lastname@example.org